smarthomeNG/plugins/squeezebox/README.md

 ## New in version 1.3.1

 * Parse the plugin parameters in Smart Plugin style
 * Update the plugin.yaml (move documentation there)
 * Include item struct templates for players
+* fix umlaut problems
 * small tweaks

 ## New in version 1.3.0